microsoft/ebpf-for-windows/docs/GettingStarted.md

 ### sample_ext_app.exe
 This is a test application for the sample eBPF extension.
-This application loads a test eBPF program and attaches is to the test hook implemented by the sample extension and validates if the eBPF program executed as expected.
+This application loads a test eBPF program and attaches it to the test hook implemented by the sample extension and validates if the eBPF program executed as expected.

 ### Running the tests